davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 The DelegationManager calls this upon operator registration for all new operators created after the slashing release.
 Operators can also update their allocation delay, or set it for the first time if they joined before the slashing release.

-The allocation delay takes effect in `ALLOCATION_CONFIGURATION_DELAY` seconds.
+The allocation delay takes effect in `ALLOCATION_CONFIGURATION_DELAY` blocks.

 The allocation delay can be any `uint32`, including 0.

 The allocation delay's primary purpose is to give stakers delegated to an operator the chance to withdraw their stake before the operator can change the risk profile to something they're not comfortable with.

+This function must be called before allocating stake via `modifyAllocations()`.

 *Effects*:
 * Set the operator's `pendingDelay` to the proposed `delay`, and save the `effectBlock` at which the `pendingDelay` can be activated